If you buy an item via this post, we may get a small affiliate fee. Details.

 Ending the Kindle Unlimited means the subscription won’t be renewed, but don’t expect to get a refund.

 When you decide to keep the subscription, your credit card will be automatically charged at the end of a current period to continue the subscription.

 If you cancel Kindle Unlimited in the middle of the current billing period, you won’t get a refund for the remaining days.
 Instead, your subscription will be active until the end of the period.

 When you choose a monthly plan, it doesn’t seem to be a big problem.
 Things are different when you decide to pick up one of the longer plans: 6, 12, or 24 months.

-For instance, if you had bought a 24-month plan, and decide to cancel the subscription after four months, you won’t get a refund for the remaining 20 months.
+For instance, if you bought the 24-month plan, and decide to cancel the subscription after four months, you won’t get a refund for the remaining 20 months.

 There is no free trial in Kindle Unlimited deal

-From time to time, on Black Friday, Prime Day, and a few other occasions, Amazon offers deals on Kindle Unlimited where you can save even 40% (here is the example for Prime Day 2017 Kindle Unlimited deal.
+From time to time, Amazon offers deals on Kindle Unlimited where you can save even 40%.
 The longer plan you choose, the bigger discount you get.